-The easy to use mapping tool will help conserve landscapes crucial to the health of fish and wildlife by providing spatial information on species, habitats and natural resources.
+The easy to use mapping tool helps to conserve landscapes crucial to the health of fish and wildlife by providing spatial information on species, habitats and natural resources.
 New users are encouraged to try the Compass Tutorial, which can be access in the bottom left corner of the Compass map.

 - Save time: This non-regulatory mapping system helps you identify potential issues—species of concern or winter range habitat, for example—in advance of the permitting process.